snel-repo/EMUsort/README.md

     echo "conda activate emusort" >> ~/.bashrc

-### Grid Search Over Multiple Kilosort Parameters to Produce Many Sorts in Parallel
+### Parameter Sweep Over Multiple Kilosort Parameters to Produce Many Sorts in Parallel

 If you want to run multiple sort jobs in parallel across a range of KS parameters, edit `emu_config.py` under the `Sorting` section and set the `do_KS_param_gridsearch` field to `true`.
 Above it, modify `GPU_to_use` to include all the GPUs that should be used.
 Modify `num_KS_jobs` to specify how many total jobs to distribute across all chosen GPUs.